zebraed/yno-userscript/README.md

 3. Click on Install.
 It will be installed as a Tampermonkey script.
 4. Open any [YNO Project](https://ynoproject.net) game and check that it is working by looking for clickable screenshot IDs in chat.

 The script simply makes screenshot IDs clickable in chat, using the same mechanisms that the game already supports.
-It does not modify game state, cheat detection systems.
+It does not modify game state.

 <br>
 <br>